thiagoesteves/deployex/README.md

  * Supports hot code reloading for applications using the [Jellyfish](https://github.com/thiagoesteves/jellyfish) library.
  * Provides rollback functionality if a monitored app version remains unstable after a certain period.
  * Rolled-back monitored app versions are ghosted, preventing their redeployment.
- * Ensures all instances remain connected to the OTP distribution, including deployex itself.
+ * Ensures all instances remain connected to the OTP distribution, including DeployEx itself.
- * Supports OTP distribution with mutual TLS (mTLS) for secure monitoring of apps and deployex.
+ * Supports OTP distribution with mutual TLS (mTLS) for secure monitoring of apps and DeployEx.
+ * Provides the ability to run pre-commans prior deployments for Database migrations or any other eval command.
+ * Provides a friendly UI that only authenticated users can access.
- * Allows setting a previously configured version in the UI, enabling deployex to enforce deployment of a specific version.
+ * Allows setting a previously configured version in the UI, enabling DeployEx to enforce deployment of a specific version.
  * Supports individual application restarts via the UI.
- * Ensure only authenticated users can access the UI.
- * Provides the ability to run pre-commans prior deployments for Database migrations or any other eval command.
- * Allows access to current log files (stdout and stderr) for both monitored apps and deployex.
+ * Allows access to current log files (stdout and stderr) for both monitored apps and DeployEx.
- * Provides access to the IEx shell for monitored apps and deployex.
+ * Provides access to the IEx shell for monitored apps and DeployEx.
  * Provides installer script to be used with ubuntu hosts.
  * Provides status information per instance:
    - OTP connectivity